 - MICROVASCULAR PLASTICITY: microvascular recanalization and angioplasticity after cerebral embolic occlusion.
 We have recently described a new mechanism of microvascular plasticity which leads to vessel recanalization (Angiophagy).
 We are investigating the molecular control and physiological relevance of this novel mechanism.

-- AXON AND SYNAPSE DEGENERATION/REGENERATION: Wa have recently developed a method for imaging myelinated axons in vivo (Spectral confocal reflectance microscopy SCoRe), which we are currently using to explore questions related to myelin's role in degeneration and regeneration.
+- AXONAL AND SYNAPTIC DEGENERATION/REGENERATION: We have recently developed a method for imaging myelinated axons in vivo (Spectral confocal reflectance microscopy SCoRe), which we are currently using to explore questions related to myelin's role in degeneration and regeneration.

 - ALZHEIMER"S DISEAESE: understanding the dynamics of neurodegenerative conditions such as Alzheimer's disease.
 We study the interactions between microglia, neurons and amyloid plaques to understand the sequence of events leading to neural dysfunction in AD.